What does it feel like to be in spiritual alignment? And what does that word mean, anyway?

 Aligning being and doing for joyful creation. – Eckhart Tolle

 When we are spiritually aligned, we are in a state of acceptance.
 We recognize that our higher power’s plan for us is more extraordinary than we can imagine.
-We can choose to align with it, full of trust and faith.
+We can choose to align with our higher self, full of trust and faith.

 For me, I experience it as a feeling of full-bodied alignment.
 It’s not just in my head.
 My heart is open, and I’m letting go and surrendering to the moment as it is.
 I can trust that all is well.

 Some of my friends in spiritual communities have recently introduced me to chanting.
-I’m still very much a beginner, but I’ve enjoyed adding it to my routine.
+I’m still a beginner, but I’ve enjoyed adding it to my routine.